 The Chairman's primary role is to ensure that the Board is effective in its tasks of setting and implementing the Company's directions and strategy.
-The Board of Directors, along with the Chairman is the ultimate governing body of the Company and is abundant of experience, professionalism and has a wide range of expertise in diverse fields.
+The Board of Directors, along with the Chairman is the ultimate governing body of the Company.
+The wide and varying knowledge and experience of the directors make a well balanced board.

 The Board is responsible for the ultimate supervision and accountability for the stewardship function of the Company.
-It gives leadership in setting the strategic direction and establishing a sound control Framework for the successful functioning of the Company.
+It gives leadership in setting the strategic direction and establishing a sound control framework for successful functioning of the Company.
 The Board of Directors is committed to uphold the highest standards of integrity, transparency, accountability and professional ethics, rewarding all its stakeholders with greater creation of values within the Company.
 Directors and employees of the Company and the Group at all levels are expected to display ethical and transparent behavior through their communication and role modeling in keeping with acceptable business practices.